bwsw/cloudstack-ui/README.md

 #### New virtual machine form

-We changed new virtual machine form a lot.
-Now it's one step and it allows select everything from one screen without additional steps and so on.
-We believe it's much better to regular user than the one which is used in native UI.
-It also generates meaningful VM name from username like `vm-<username>-<counter>`.
-Other important thing is that the form immediately checks that user has required amount of resources to create the virtual machine and thus it doesn't allow him to launch creation of impossible things which will fail for sure.
+We changed the new virtual machine screen a lot.
+Now it’s one-step and it allows to select everything from one screen without additional steps and so on.
+We believe it’s much better for a regular user than the one which is used in the native UI.
+It also generates meaningful VM names from usernames like `vm-<username>-<counter>`.
+Another important thing is that the form immediately checks that the user has the required amount of resources to create the virtual machine, and thus it doesn’t allow them to launch creation of impossible things which will fail for sure.

 <a href="https://raw.githubusercontent.com/bwsw/cloudstack-ui/master/screens/newVMView.png" target="_blank">![New Virtual Machine View](./screens/newVMView_mini.png)</a>

 #### Resource usage bar

 We also decided to place resource usage bar on the same virtual machine view screen.
 It can be collapsed or displayed.
 You also can see that the interface is in chocolate and blue colors.
-It's because we allow to change the theme instantly in settings area.
+It’s because we enabled instant theme changing in the settings area.
 Material Design allows doing it natively, default theme colors can be specified in configuration json file.

 <a href="https://raw.githubusercontent.com/bwsw/cloudstack-ui/master/screens/resourceUsageBar.png" target="_blank">![New Virtual Machine View](./screens/resourceUsageBar_mini.png)</a>

 #### Templates & ISOs view

-We changed templates and ISOs view to make it more obvious and neat to use.
-Also, user can switch required OS family to filter out unnecessary images.
-Also, here is the same concept of single view without moving between screens is applied.
+We changed the templates and ISOs view to make it more obvious and neat to use.
+Also, the user can choose the required OS family to filter out unnecessary images.
+Also the same concept of single view without moving between screens is applied here.
 Additional things are displayed in the sidebar.

 <a href="https://raw.githubusercontent.com/bwsw/cloudstack-ui/master/screens/templatesISOsView.png" target="_blank">![Templates & ISOs view](./screens/templatesISOsView_mini.png)</a>&nbsp;&nbsp;
 <a href="https://raw.githubusercontent.com/bwsw/cloudstack-ui/master/screens/templatesISOsView2.png" target="_blank">![Templates & ISOs view 2](./screens/templatesISOsView2_mini.png)</a>

 #### Firewall Templates View

-So, here is a somekind controversial thing here.
-Actually, we don't think security group concept is quite clear for an average user.
+So, here is somewhat of a controversial thing here.
+Actually, we don’t think the security group concept is quite clear for an average user.
 There is a reason.
-The user can not change security group for virtual machine, but he or she can change the rules inside of security group, as a result those changes affect all the virtual machines which share the same group.
-From out experience it's not what average user expects.
-We tried to change it to make it work in better way, so we created a concept "Firewall rules template" which is a preset which can be system default or developed by user and those presets (many) can be used to specify for newly created virtual machine.
-Upon creation the system creates new security group for every virtual machine which is initially filled with all the rules from specified presets.
-Next, when the user changes the rules for specific virtual machine they don't affect other machines.
-So, basically the interface doesn't allow to share a single security group between several virtual machines.
-Every virtual machine always gets unique security group which is built from presets specified when the virtual machine were created.
-Also, system administrators can specify default presents during the interface deploy in json configuration file, now we have "TCP Permit All", "UDP Permit All", "ICMP Permit All" presets which just pass all the traffic because we would like the user who doesn't read manuals and doesn't mention the details still gets his virtual machines accessible.
+The user can not change the security group for a virtual machine, but he or she can change the rules inside of the security group; as a result those changes affect all the virtual machines which share the same group.
+From our experience it’s not what an average user expects.
+We tried to change it to make it work in a better way, so we created the “Firewall rules template” concept, which is a preset that can be system default or developed by the user, and those presets (many of them) can be used to specify for a newly created virtual machine.
+Upon creation the system creates a new security group for every virtual machine which is initially filled with all the rules from specified presets.
+Next, when the user changes the rules for a certain virtual machine, they don’t affect other machines.
+So, basically the interface disables sharing one security group between several virtual machines.
+Every virtual machine always gets a unique security group which is built from presets specified when the virtual machine was created.
+Also, system administrators can specify default presets during the interface deployment in json configuration file; now we have “TCP Permit All”, “UDP Permit All”, “ICMP Permit All” presets which just pass all the traffic because we would like the user who doesn’t read manuals and doesn’t mention the details to still make his virtual machines accessible.

 <a href="https://raw.githubusercontent.com/bwsw/cloudstack-ui/master/screens/firewallTemplatesView.png" target="_blank">![Firewall templates view](./screens/firewallTemplatesView_mini.png)</a>&nbsp;&nbsp;
 <a href="https://raw.githubusercontent.com/bwsw/cloudstack-ui/master/screens/firewallTemplatesView2.png" target="_blank">![Firewall templates view 2](./screens/firewallTemplatesView2_mini.png)</a>

 #### Spare Drives View

-This panel displays only drives which are detached from virtual machines.
-Original ACS UI has "Storage" zone where user can see all the drives, but we don't think the average user needs such a function.
-Current ACS releases allow resizing of root volumes, so less and less users require more than one drive.
-But, some deployments can have different storage offerings, so it's still important to allow user working with additional drives, but we found in native ACS UI that users often forget about additional drives and they assume that they will be removed when the virtual machine is removed, so they don't expect in 99% that they can be reused.
-So we did it work in that way.
-All drives can be automatically removed on virtual machine removal.
-Drives that are attached are not displayed in "Spare drives" list, drives that are detached are displayed there.
-Also, we don't allow user create additional disks on a virtual machine creation because it leads to the confusion when the virtual machine is created from template &ndash; an user doesn't realize that he or she adds "additional" drive and it's not a root one.
+This panel displays only the drives which are detached from virtual machines.
+Original ACS UI has the “Storage” zone where the user can see all the drives, but we don’t think an average user needs such a function.
+Current ACS releases allow root volumes resizing, so fewer and fewer users require more than one drive.
+But, some deployments can have different storage offerings, so it’s still important to let the user work with additional drives, but in the native ACS UI we found that users often forget about additional drives and they assume they will be removed when the virtual machine is removed, so in 99% of the cases they don’t expect that they can be reused.
+So we made it work that way.
+All drives can be automatically removed on when a virtual machine is removed.
+The attached drives are not displayed in the “Spare drives” list, the drives that are detached are displayed there.
+Also, we don’t allow the user to create additional disks on a virtual machine creation because it leads to confusion when the virtual machine is created from a template – the user doesn’t realize that they add an “additional” drive and it’s not a root one.

 <a href="https://raw.githubusercontent.com/bwsw/cloudstack-ui/master/screens/spareDrivesView.png" target="_blank">![Firewall templates view 2](./screens/spareDrivesView_mini.png)</a>&nbsp;
 <a href="https://raw.githubusercontent.com/bwsw/cloudstack-ui/master/screens/spareDrivesView2.png" target="_blank">![Firewall templates view 2](./screens/spareDrivesView2_mini.png)</a>